weijiekoh/mixer/README.md

 ## Supported features

-The current version of this mixer is a simple MVP with the following features:
+The current version of this mixer is a simple MVP for desktop Chrome, Brave, or Firefox.
+You should also have [MetaMask](https://metamask.io/) installed, and at least 0.11 Kovan ETH.

+It has the following features:

 1. A user interface which allows:

     - One deposit per day.

-    - Immediate withdrawals in case the user wants their ETH back at the cost of privacy.

     - Automatic ETH withdrawal if the user keeps the page open till midnight UTC.

     - One-click ETH withdrawal if the user closes the page and comes back to this site after midnight.

+    - Immediate self-withdrawals in case the user wants their ETH back at the cost of privacy.

+    - Immediate withdraw requests if the user wishes the operator to mix the funds immediately, which also comes at the cost of some privacy.

 2. A backend server with one JSON-RPC 2.0 endpoint, `mixer_mix()`, which: